Bradie Tennell: 2022–23 season: More ups and downs

-Tennell had initially planned to begin her season at the Japan Open, but an ankle injury, which occurred the day before she was to leave for Japan, prompted her to withdraw from the competition, as well as from the International Cup of Nice.
-She was able to participate in the 2022 MK John Wilson Trophy in Sheffield, a replacement event for the Cup of China, which was cancelled due to travel and quarantine restrictions caused by COVID and would provide her with a bye into the 2023 U.S. Championships.
-She later said that she was "tempering her expectations" due to her difficulties and limited training.
-In Sheffield, Tennell fell twice in her short program, finishing tenth of twelve skaters, eventually coming in twelfth place overall.
 At the 2022 Grand Prix of Espoo, she struggled with the landings of her jumps during her free skate, but earned level 4s for two spins and her step sequence; she came in eighth place overall, earning 163.98 points.
 Tennell came in second place at the 2022 CS Golden Spin of Zagreb, her first time on the podium this season, behind her teammate, Lindsay Thorngren.
 She came in first place in the short program, with 68.84 points, successfully executing her opening triple Lutz-triple toe combination jump and a double Axel; she also earned level 4s on all of her spins.
 During her free skate, she successfully executed "a high-scoring" triple Lutz-double toe loop combination jump at the beginning of her program, as well as a triple loop, a triple Salchow, and a triple loop-Euler-double Salchow combination jump towards the end.
 She earned 124.47 points in the free skate and earned 193.31 points overall.